 Washingtonian magazine lists Kith and Kin as one of the 100 Very Best Restaurants in the D.C area.
 Onwuachi’s food experiences inspire the cuisine in West Africa, the Caribbean, New Orleans and New York.
 The closing of the restaurant helps protect his culinary team from exposure to COVID-19, but it has also left the employees with no return date on the calendar.
 The chef and his staff did what they could before shutting down.
 “We sold dinner packages at cost.
 It contained all of the Kith/Kin hits for a family of four for 25 dollars.
 We also made provision packages of the produce and dairy so that the staff could take home.”

 Onwuachi does have other interests to keep him busy.
 His bestselling book, “Notes from a Young Black Chef,” is scheduled to be made into a movie when the film industry gets rolling again.
 The award-winning chef told the Washington City Paper he is currently offering free virtual cooking classes with healthy recipes on Instagram Live.
 The series is called “Eat Clean While Quarantined.”

-Chicken + Beer at Atlanta Airport
+Chicken + Beer in Atlanta

 Independent restaurants located in city and suburban neighborhoods are not the only ones seeing layoffs as a result of COVID-19.
 Chef Todd Richards is operating with a skeleton staff at the two restaurants Jackmont Hospitality manages at the Hartsfield-Jackson Atlanta International Airport.
 “With our restaurants being in the airport, it affects us a little different than most.
 We have to take even more precautions with travelers from foreign places coming in,” says Richards.